brimoran/RDataViz/1 General R Tips.md

 ### [Grep](https://en.wikipedia.org/wiki/Grep)

 You can use Grep to subset on particular patterns of characters in your data.
-This example subsets cases where "this text" is present in ```r data$YOURVARIABLENAME```:
+This example subsets cases where "this text" is present in ```data$YOURVARIABLENAME```:

 ```r
 subsetdata <- data[!grepl("this text",data$YOURVARIABLENAME),] # remove case with "this text" in YOURVARIABLE NAME